annitya/roc-completion/readme.md

 ------------------
     1. Open roc.config.js.
     2. Don't bother creating a newline, empty space or anything of the sort.
     3. Move cursor to applicable node, or not.
-(Cursor-position will filter available completions.)
+Cursor-position will filter available completions.
+    4. The cursor must however be somewhere within the settings-property.
-    4. Initiate completions (usually <ctrl-space>)
+    5. Initiate completions (usually <ctrl-space>)
-    5. Search completions by typing relevant letters.
+    6. Search completions by typing relevant letters.
-    6. Press <enter> when ready.
+    7. Press <enter> when ready.
-    7. Be amazed of how great this experience was.
+    8. Be amazed of how great this experience was.
-    8. Profit!
+    9. Profit!

 Documentation
 -------------
-    1. Request quick-documentation (usually <ctrl-j)
+    1. Request quick-documentation (usually <ctrl-j>)
     2. Know what the setting does.
     3. Live a year longer as a result of lowered stress-levels.